cezarpretto/desafioPhi/README.md

 - Nodejs >= 12
 - MariaDB
 ## Before run:
- 1. You need to recover the dump of database that is in ./databaseExample.sql
+ 1. You need to recover the dump of database that is in databaseExample.sql

- 2. Set the enviroment variables like in the example file in ./envExample or you can create a .env file on root
+ 2. Set the enviroment variables like in the example file in .envExample or you can create a .env file on root

 ## How to run
 If the before steps are done you can just run: